General

 slippage and a breast collar and/or crouper may be

-in order.
+little.
 If these tools do not stop the movement,

 you may need a different saddle.